neuronsimulator/nrn/neuron/neuron/classes/python.rst

     Description:
-        The Python Section object allows modification and evaluation of the information associated with a NEURON :meth:`neuron.Section`.
-The typical way to get a reference to a Section in Python is with :meth:`Python_accessing_Hoc.cas`  or by using the hoc section name as in \ :code:`asec = h.dend[4]`.
+        The Python Section object allows modification and evaluation of the information associated with a NEURON Section.
+The typical way to get a reference to a Section in Python is with :meth:`neuron.h.cas`  or by using the hoc section name as in :code:`asec = h.dend[4]`.
-        The \ :code:`sec = Section()` will create an anonymous Section with a hoc name constructed from "Section" and the Python reference address.
+        The :code:`sec = Section()` will create an anonymous Section with a hoc name constructed from "Section" and the Python reference address.
         Access to Section variables is through standard dot notation.
         The "anonymous" python section can be given a name with the named parameter and/or associated with a cell object using the named cell parameter.
-        Note that a cell association is required if one anticipates using the :meth:`ParallelNetwork.gid2cell` method of :func:`ParallelContext` .
+        Note that a cell association is required if one anticipates using the :meth:`~ParallelContext.gid2cell` method of :class:`ParallelContext`.

         .. code-block::
             none